mdlincoln/clipr/README.md

     to be wrapped in `\dontrun{}`
 2. Tests calling clipr should be conditionally skipped, based on the output of `clipr_available()`.
-This is necessary to pass CRAN checks.
+This is necessary to pass CRAN checks, as otherwise `write_clip` will error out.
-3. If you are using [Travis.ci](https://travis-ci.org/) to check your package build on Linux, consult the [`.travis.yml`](https://github.com/mdlincoln/clipr/blob/master/.travis.yml) for this package, which includes code for setting the `DISPLAY` environment variable, installing `xclip` and `xsel`, and running a pre-build script that will set up `xclip`/`xsel` to run headlessly.
+3. If you are using [Travis.ci](https://travis-ci.org/) to check your package build on Linux, consult the [`.travis.yml`](https://github.com/mdlincoln/clipr/blob/master/.travis.yml) for this package, which includes code for setting the `DISPLAY` and `CLIPR_ALLOW` environment variables, installing `xclip` and `xsel`, and running a pre-build script that will set up `xclip`/`xsel` to run headlessly.
 4. If you wish to display system requirements and configuration messages to X11 users, `dr_clipr()` provides these.